jasonccox/grav-theme-webfolio/README.md

 The `blog` template displays a list of blog posts (organized as sub-pages of the blog page).

+> You can define which posts to display on the blog page by defining a [page collection](https://learn.getgrav.org/16/content/collections) using the `content` FrontMatter field.
+If no `content` field is defined, the blog page's children are displayed.

 ### Blog Post

 The `blog-post` template is used to render a blog post.
 You'll want to set the `title` and `date` FrontMatter fields.